miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] The starting point for every automation project
 - [-] A complete library for front office robots
 - [-] A consumer of a queue in Orchestrator

 ---
+### Q) When requesting a work item from Orchestrator Queues using the Get Transaction Item activity, you need to specify the following:

+- [o] The name of the Queue which contains that specific work item
+- [-] The name of the Queue and the number of items to be retrieved
+- [-] The name of the Queue, the number of items, and a filtering expression

+---
 ### Q) Which of the following are required to have efficient execution of automation projects?